kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 ## Prerequisites

-Go through the [Deploy a microservice](/#tutorials-deploy-microservice) tutorial to apply the `orders-service` microservice in the `orders-service` Namespace on your cluster.
+Go through the [Deploy the microservice](/#tutorials-deploy-microservice) tutorial to apply the `orders-service` microservice in the `orders-service` Namespace on your cluster.

 ## Steps